 “Landsbankinn seeks to fulfill the strictest requirements in regards to money laundering, criminal financing and other illegal activities,” says Thordur Orlygsson, Chief Compliance Officer for Landsbankinn.
 “And to meet those demands, we need to have a sophisticated and robust solution.”

 The company chose SAS® Anti-Money Laundering to identify patterns in its data.
 Landsbankinn also uses SAS Visual Analytics to provide data visualization capabilities for analysts across the organization.

 While a vast majority of the transactions that Landsbankinn processes won’t trigger any alerts, a handful may point to suspicious activity.
 That’s where the company’s compliance team comes in.

 “It’s not possible for us to look manually at all transactions,” Orlygsson says.
 “We need a system like SAS to help us do pattern analysis to identify suspicious transactions to be referred for investigation.”

-Before turning to SAS, Landsbankinn had a screening system that flagged between 300 and 400 false positives transactions each day – positives that the previous system flagged but were not actually illegal or out-of-limits.
+Before turning to SAS, Landsbankinn had a screening system that flagged about 1,000 false positives transactions each day – positives that the previous system flagged but were not actually illegal or out-of-limits.
 With a limited number of investigators, lowering that number to focus on truly suspicious claims was a goal.